Dreyer/nsenter/README.md

 ## bonus

-If you want a handy alias to easily enter and exit Docker containers, add the following to your `/home/vagrant/.bashrc` in your guest VM
+If you want a handy shortcut to enter Docker containers using `nsenter`, add the following to your `/home/vagrant/.bashrc` in your guest VM:

     dockerenterfunc() {
         PID=$(docker inspect --format '{{ .State.Pid }}' $1)